-While it definitely is more convenient to simply trust the average position reported in your AdWords metrics, the top vs. other segment will paint a picture that should help you get to your ideal position faster.
+While it definitely is more convenient to simply trust the ad position metrics in your Google Ads reporting, the top vs. other segments will paint a picture that should help you get to your ideal position faster.

-Found under the the Segments tab, this hidden metric compares how your ads perform when shown in the top positions versus other placements.
+Found under the the Segments tab, this hidden metric compares how your ads perform when shown in the top position versus other placements.

 Worried about robots taking your job?

-While this may become a reality that we need to prepare for, in the meantime, while we still have our jobs, let’s use these robots to make our jobs a bit easier.
+This might be a reality we need to prepare for.
+But in the meantime, while we still have our jobs, let’s use these robots to make our jobs a bit easier.

 SKAGs (Single Keyword Ad Groups)